licky-licky/toji-no-miko-translations/docs/md/docs/Yume's_Great_Xmas_Operation_-_Christmas_Eve_S....md

 **Hiyori:** Kanami...
 Guess I might as well do it now.
 I was going to leave this by your pillow tomorrow morning, but...
 Here.
 This is for you.
 **Kanami:** A cute box with a ribbon on it...
 Hiyori-chan, what is this?
 **Hiyori:** Y...
 Your Christmas present.
 I had to give something back for all the help you're always giving me.
-**Kanami:** Eh-- A Christmas present from Hiyori-chan\!?
+**Kanami:** Eh-- A Christmas present from Hiyori-chan\!\?
 For me?
 Can I have it?
 I can really have it?
 **Hiyori:** I said it's for you, so just take it already.
 It might not seem like anything special either...
 **Kanami:** No way; I'll be happy no matter what I get from you, Hiyori-chan.
 **Kanami:** And, besides...